 This pad comes with an impressive R-value of 9.5, so this is an insulated sleeping pad suitable for the most severe conditions.
 You have vertical sidewalls here and an absolutely level sleeping surface.
 A Mini Pump is included.
 The dual valve system is very efficient, and adjustment of the firmness can be achieved by simply tapping on the one-way flap of the inflation valve.
 The pad is heavy, it weighs 163.3 oz (4.63 kg).

 This QOMOTOP Ultra Thick Self-Inflating Camping Mattress is double size and its dimensions are 80 x 52 inches (203 x 132 cm).
 It weighs 13.6 lb (6.2 kg), and it is 4 inches (10.2 cm) thick.
 So you realize why it is here in the list.

 The pad is with 9.5 R-value so it is suitable even for extremely cold weather.
 As the name tells you, this is a self-inflating pad, and its stuff sack doubles as an inflation sack in the case you need to blow more air in.

 4. Therm-a-Rest MondoKing 3D Self-Inflating Foam Camping Air Mattress

-This is an insulated sleeping pad suitable for all seasons, and with an impressive R-value 11.4.
+This is an insulated sleeping pad suitable for all seasons, and with an impressive R-value of 11.4.
 It is built in two sizes and they both are big.
 The pad is 4 inches (10.2 cm) thick.